 With a strong history in agriculture, today this community has several CSAs (Community Supported Agriculture) that supply locally grown products to residents, visitors, and restaurants.

-The Whallonsburg Grange hosts a wide variety of programs and entertainment.
+The Whallonsburg Grange hosts a wide variety of programs and entertainment, including the newly refurbished Whitcomb's Garage which features artisan shops and much more.
 Routine features are presented by the Champlain Valley Film Society.
 Performances by the Essex Theatre Company and diverse concerts can be enjoyed throughout the season.